Panathinaikos F.C.: 1970–71 European Cup finalists

 In 1971, under the guidance of Ferenc Puskás, Panathinaikos were 1970–71 European Cup finalists, the first and only Greek team until today, losing 2–0 to Ajax at Wembley Stadium.
 In the road to the final, they eliminated Jeunesse Esch, Slovan Bratislava, Everton and Red Star Belgrade.
 Notable players included the captain Mimis Domazos, Anthimos Kapsis, Aristidis Kamaras, Kostas Eleftherakis, Totis Filakouris and the goalkeepers Takis Ikonomopoulos and Vasilis Konstantinou.
 Antonis Antoniadis was the top scorer in the competition scoring ten goals.

+In a warmup game before the 1971 final, they defeated Worcester Park 16 - 0.

 In the same year, Panathinaikos played for the 1971 Intercontinental Cup (due to the refusal of Ajax to participate), where they lost to Uruguayan club Nacional (1–1 in Greece, 2–1 in Uruguay).
 Totis Filakouris was the scorer for the Greek club.

 During the last amateur years of Greek football, the Trifolium won one more Championship in 1972.
 Antonis Antoniadis was again top scorer with 39 goals (also second in Europe).
 His record remains until today in the Greek league.

 With the collapse of the military regime, Apostolos Nikolaidis became again active for the club and was appointed honorary president of Panathinaikos.
 In 1975, one of the greatest coaches of his era, the Brazilian Aymoré Moreira, who mainly worked in Brazil (World Cup Champion with the Brazil national team in 1962), was appointed.
 After a year and a half of poor results, however, he was replaced by Kazimierz Górski.
 With Górski, Panathinaikos won the double in 1977, followed by a Balkans Cup victory in the same year.
 Notable foreign players who played for the team during the late 1970s include Juan Ramón Verón, Araquem de Melo and Óscar Álvarez.